ChaitanyaKulkarni001/React_django_integration/README.md

-# Project Setup and Running Guide
+# Setup and Running Guide

 ## Prerequisites